kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 ## Mapping Ingress API features to Gateway API Features

-This section will map the Ingress API features to the corresponding Gateway API features.
-It will cover three major areas:
+This section will map the Ingress API features to the corresponding Gateway API features, covering three major areas:

 * Entry points
 * TLS termination